BiAPoL/on_the_fly_image_processing_napari/README.md

 # On the fly image processing with napari
-This repository contains code examples and data for the "On-the-fly image processing session with Python and napari" session by Robert Haase form the [Bio-image Analysis Technology development group of the DFG Cluster of Excellence "Physics of Life", TU Dresden](https://physics-of-life.tu-dresden.de/bia) of the
+This repository contains code examples and data for the "On-the-fly image processing session with Python and napari" session by [Robert Haase](https://physics-of-life.tu-dresden.de/bia) of the
-Smary Microscopy Workshop at the [Center for Cellular imaging at the University of Gothenbourg](https://www.gu.se/en/core-facilities/centre-for-cellular-imaging) in May 2021.
+Smart Microscopy Workshop at the [Center for Cellular imaging at the University of Gothenbourg](https://www.gu.se/en/core-facilities/centre-for-cellular-imaging) in May 2021.

 The slides are online available as well (soon).